 I am a visual artist based in Manchester, UK.

 I use a playful approach to disseminate political, technological and societal research.
 I am interested in neoliberal ideologies of self-optimisation, individualism and economic domination, and how these impact on us physically and emotionally.
-I am exploring our faith in numbers and quantifiable data as a way of deciding values and solutions as demonstrated in free-market economics, quantified self-technology and technological-solutionism more broadly.
+I interested in our faith in numbers and quantifiable data as a way of deciding individual and societal values, solutions and products.
+I am undertaking research of quantified self-technologies and how they may incentivise or compound unhealthy or restrictive behaviours.
 I also have a keen interest in community agency and influence in the development of urban design and civic spaces.

 My approach is an iterative research-led process which produces a wide range of multi-disciplinary outcomes including performances, games, satirical advertisements, installations, videos and writing.
 I enjoy extracting and disseminating research and transforming it through humour, satire and comedy.
 My drive is to lower the threshold to esoteric or difficult to access information by researching socio-political issues and sharing it in fun and engaging ways.